twak/hot-fuzz/README.md

 # hot-fuzz
-Snooper's charter fuzzer Chrome extension
+Anti Snooper's charter Chrome extension.

 If you want to avoid various arms of the UK government viewing the websites you visit, you should probably start using a VPN from a non-UK company, and investigate the likes of TOR.